 Under the No-Build Alternative, the Project would not be built, and therefore would not directly impact any historic properties from construction, nor cause indirect impacts from operations of passenger trains (such as ground vibration) along the Study Area.
 Consequently, no new impacts are projected to occur beyond those that could occur due to other projects.
 The Chicago to Quad Cities service would contribute to slightly increased noise and ground vibration along this portion of the Chicago to Omaha route.
-At a Tier 1 analysis, no impacts on significant cultural resource properties were anticipated to occur for the Wyanet Connection and Eola Yard improvements.
+The Chicago to Iowa City Intercity Passenger Rail Service Tier 1 Service Level Environmental Assessment, which included the Chicago to Quad Cities service, indicated that no impacts on significant cultural resource properties were anticipated to occur for the Wyanet Connection and Eola Yard improvements.
 The Chicago to Quad Cities Expansion Program has the potential to affect historic properties within and between the aforementioned cities, but the impacts would be addressed as part of the Tier 2 NEPA process and Section 106 consultation for that project.
 Similarly, historic properties impacted during construction of other transportation projects noted in Section 2.2.1 would be addressed as part of Section 106 consultation.

-The Potential Impact Area includes 60 historic resources (37 buildings, one structure, three bridges, and 19 historic districts) either listed on the NRHP or eligible for listing on the NRHP, as noted on Table 3.11-1.
+The Potential Impact Area, which accounts for the area potentially disturbed by construction, includes 60 historic resources (37 buildings, 1 structure, 3 bridges, and 19 historic districts) either listed on the NRHP or eligible for listing on the NRHP, as noted on Table 3.11-1.
+Direct impacts on NRHP resources could occur within the Potential Impact Area, and indirect impacts (such as visual and noise impacts) on historic resources could occur within the APE.
 As the Project proceeds into the Tier 2 NEPA process, avoidance of these properties would be considered.
-The rail line near Chicago Union Station is located underground beneath the United States Post Office in Cook County, and no expansion of the line is projected to occur in this portion of the Project; consequently, although listed in Table 3.11-1, the post office would not be affected.
+The rail line near Chicago Union Station is located underground beneath the United States Post Office in Cook County, and no expansion of the line is projected to occur in this area of the Build Alternative; consequently, although listed in Table 3.11-1, the post office would not be affected.